-This is Giada’s version of saltimbocca, an Italian dish I first tasted after it was featured as an entree for my parents’ annual New Year’s Eve progressive dinner party.
-Flattened chicken was filled with prosciutto and fresh sage leaves and drizzled with a lemon, wine sauce.
+This recipe for Chicken Pinwheels with Spinach and Prosciutto is Giada’s version of a saltimbocca recipe, an Italian dish I first tasted after it was featured as an entree for my parents’ annual New Year’s Eve progressive dinner party.
+That was a traditional version made of flattened chicken filled with prosciutto and fresh sage leaves and drizzled with a lemon, wine sauce.

-A few tips to make your pinwheels a success.
-I place my boneless, skinless chicken breasts in a heavy duty zip-loc bag and gently pound with a flat meat mallet.
+A few tips to make your chicken pinwheels a success.
+I place my boneless, skinless chicken breasts in a heavy-duty Ziploc bag and gently pound with a flat meat mallet.
 A larger surface area will make these easier to roll, but don’t make them too thin.